jdortega5/ChainDocsTest/docs/faucet/faucet.md

 # Faucet

-The thirdweb Faucet provides free testnet tokens on the {chainName} - one claim per 24 hours.
+The thirdweb Faucet provides free testnet tokens on the joe chain - one claim per 24 hours.

 ## Need extra help?